 An arrow or a hand pointed in the opposite direction will create tension because the viewer will not see it as part of the upwardly directed whole.

-Outlining this definition, we can say that people can group objects in the same moving direction as a collective unit.
-In web design, moving objects are created with JS, HTML5, and CSS technologies.
+According to this definition, a group of objects can move in the same direction as a collective unit.
+Moving objects are created with JS, HTML5, and CSS.

-Due to our nature, we can perceive dynamic objects better than static ones because moving objects are very conspicuous, that's why they are better noted.
+We can perceive dynamic objects better than static ones because moving objects are more conspicuous, so we notice them better.

 Some examples to visualize the essence of this principle.

-The common fate principle presumes that the relations between objects start to develop as soon as the movement is noted.
-A good example is a drop-down menu that can be seen almost on every website.
-How sub-menu items move into visibility shows us that the grouped links are related (within each group).
+According to the common fate principle, relations between objects start to develop as soon as movement is detected.
+Almost every website has a drop-down menu.
+Submenu items moving into visibility shows us that the grouped links (within each group) are related.

-Tooltips are the next thing that forms an important relationship.
-Tooltips always contain secondary information that gives a clue to the user about any functions of the website.
-It won’t take long for a site user to put together (subconsciously) the relationship between moving/hovering the cursor and bringing up new information results in the following statement - pointer plus information all moving together is a good association.
+The tooltips are the next thing that forms an important relationship.
+A tooltip always has secondary information that gives the user a clue about the website's functions.
+A site user won't take long to figure out (subconsciously) the relationship between moving/hovering the cursor and bringing up new information results in the following statement - the pointer plus information all moving together is good.

-In general, the common fate principle is a pretty simple concept; it usually refers to the directional lines in the layout's design.
-For example, two doctors are shaking hands on this video template, which creates the directional line of common fate; together, they have a common fate or destiny.
+A common fate principle refers to directional lines in a layout's design; it usually refers to directional lines.
+This video template, for example, depicts two doctors shaking hands, which creates the directional line of common destiny; together, they have a common destiny.

-Other examples of groups of similar shapes that are aimed in the same direction.
-On this template, you can see a set of brushes pointing in the same direction.
+Here are some other examples of similar shapes aimed in the same direction.
+You can see a set of brushes pointing the same way on this template.

-Let's have a look at some more examples.
-Have you ever noticed how cars and other vehicles are being pictured?
-If a car drives to the right, the law of common fate says that the directional line points to the right and vise versa.
-In the example below, the car heads to the right, the image should be placed on the left side of the layout because we read from left to right.
-This pattern applies to anything else.
+Here are some more examples.
+Have you ever noticed how cars and other vehicles are portrayed?
+When a car drives to the right, the directional line points to the right and vice versa.
+In the example below, the car is heading to the right, so the image should be on the left side of the layout.
+You can use this pattern for anything.

-You may be wondering why common fate can be important for the designer.
-This is pretty simple: if two objects are pointed in the same direction, the directional lines become dominant in the layout, so if an item is moving or is aimed in the same direction, the designer puts the needed message at the point of the destination.
-This method is successively used in hero areas of all websites.
+You might wonder why common fate matters to designers.
+It's pretty simple: if two things are pointing in the same direction, the directional lines become dominant in the layout, so if something is moving or aiming in the same direction, the designer puts the message there.
+All websites use this method in their hero areas.

-As every rule has an exception, there are sometimes created designer decisions where the common fate principle is used not exactly as it is supposed to, leading to visual collisions and user frustration.
-Intense layouts might cause this.
+There are times when designers make decisions where the common fate principle isn't used exactly as it should be, leading to visual collisions and user frustration.
+Layouts that are too intense might cause this.

 Humans tend to perceive elements moving in the same direction as being more related than stationary elements or moving in different directions.

-In the end, we would like to say that the law of common fate is very important and needs to be used in all kinds of mass media, including television and advertising.
-When used right, the common fate law will make the user read and understand the information correctly, and the designer or writer or any other creator will benefit from it.
+We'd like to say that the law of common fate is important and needs to be applied to all kinds of mass media, including television and advertising.
+Using common fate law right will make the user read and understand the information, and the designer, writer, or any other creator will benefit.